-Before teenagers leave home, they should know what to do when they lose something—especially an important something—so that they don’t have to call you in tears.
+Before teenagers leave home, for college or otherwise, they should know what to do when they lose something—especially an important something—so that they don’t have to call you in tears.
 Here are some ideas to share with your teenager.

 First, when your teen is confronted with a situation when they have lost something significant, suggest that they take a deep breath to calm down and stop panicking.
 And then suggest these steps: Think about where you left the item; try visualizing where you last saw it.
 What were you doing?
 Retrace your steps and think of where you’ve been since you had the object last.
 If you search every pocket and countertop and still cannot locate the item, then it may be time to act quickly to mitigate any further damage.